mediamonks/channels/packages/channels/README.md

 ### Modifying the signal

-To modify the volume, the three places that have a `SignalModifier` (sound, channel or main output) all have a set of methods implemented:
+The three places that have a `SignalModifier` (sound, channel or main output) all have a set of methods implemented:

 ```javascript
 const myChannel = channelsInstance.getChannel('my-channel');